The Fallacy of "Intrinsic Value"

 JUNE 01, 1969 by GARY NORTH

-Gary North is a member of the Economists’ National Committee on Monetary Policy.
-He teaches at the University of California at Riverside while working on a doctorate in Economic History.
+Dr. North is an economist and historian.
+When this was first published by FEE in 1969, he was a member of the Economists’ National Committee on Monetary Policy and was teaching at the University of California at Riverside.

 If people value something, it has value; if people do not value something, it does not have value; and there is no intrinsic about it.